Simple Chocolate Pudding That’s Way Better Than Store-Bought

 • Heat.
 Pour the mixture into a medium-sized saucepan.
 Place over medium heat and continue whisking as it heats up.
 You want to be careful not to allow your mixture to burn or overcook.
 This is the purpose of consistently whisking.
 Cook over medium heat until your mixture thickens, about 4-5 minutes.

 • Add butter and vanilla.
-Once the mixture thickens, remove from heat and add the butter and vanilla.
+Once the mixture thickens, remove from the heat and add the butter and vanilla.
 Continue stirring until everything is combined and your mixture becomes a thick, pudding consistency.

 • Cover.
 Pour pudding into a bowl or container.
 Add a piece of plastic wrap over the top, allowing the plastic wrap to rest directly on top of the pudding to prevent any skin from forming.